MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-servicing-policy.md

 ## Download update packages for integrated systems

-Microsoft releases both full update packages as well as hotfix packages to address specific issues.
+Microsoft releases both full update packages and hotfix packages to address specific issues.

 Full update packages are hosted in a secure Azure endpoint.
 You can download them manually using the [Azure Stack Hub Updates downloader tool](https://aka.ms/azurestackupdatedownload).
 If your scale unit is connected, the update appears automatically in the administrator portal as **Update available**.
 For more information about each release, you can click any release from the [Update package release cadence](#update-package-release-cadence) section of this article.